-Our ethics statement is guided by the “Code of Conduct and Best Practice Guidelines for Journal Editors” document developed by the Committee on Publication Ethics (COPE) and published in 2011.
+Our ethics statement is informed by the “Code of Conduct and Best Practice Guidelines for Journal Editors” document developed by the Committee on Publication Ethics (COPE), published in 2011.
+It also follows the “Recommendations on Publication Ethics Policies for Medical Journals” as produced by the World Association of Medical Editors (WAME) Publication Ethics Committee.

 DUTIES OF EDITORS